 Please refer to the Regulations on Graduate Student Research Progress Tracking for the steps to be followed for doctoral students.
 Units may also use the Form for Master’s students in thesis and non-thesis research programs, if this is a unit-wide practice.

 This Form must also be completed by Master's and Doctoral external award holders (e.g., of NSERC, SSHRC, and CIHR fellowships).
-The signed Form must be submitted by the student (with supervisor copied) to GPS Funding.
+The signed Form must be submitted by the student (with the supervisor copied) to GPS Funding.
 Award holders must abide by McGill regulations governing awards and should also refer to the relevant Award Holder’s Guide.

 GPS Graduate Student Research Progress Tracking Form*